-To see the above directions in Google Maps in detail, just click this link to open in a new tab.
+To see the above directions in Google Maps in detail, just click this link to open it in a new tab.
 (Note: Directions are split into two before/after Sedona, or Days 1-7 and Days 8-15).

 Day 1: Arriving in Las Vegas

 The easiest way we found to debut our Southwest road trip was by flying into Las Vegas (McCarran International Airport).

 From there, rent a car and head to your hotel for the night!
 For this one-way road trip, we picked up our rental car in Vegas and dropped it off at the airport in Denver.

 As you may know, getting such a deal without extremely pricey drop-off fees is rare but we managed to do it!
 We rented with Enterprise and couldn’t have been happier.

 The rate with taxes included came to about $33/day.
 We had the car for exactly 14 days so we ended up paying less than $450 for the whole two weeks.
 We went with the cheapest rate and still got a free upgrade to a little Nissan Kicks which was perfect for our adventures!
 I highly recommend searching for car rental deals in advance and renting with Enterprise for this trip.